Discovered: 19th April 2006

 Native Land: Lutari Island

 The Lutari is a furry Neopet resembling an otter which most commonly stands on its two hind paws, using its very large tail for balance.
 Its most notable feature is its huge claws, which help with swimming and climbing.
-At around 50cm, it is a medium-sized Neopet.
+It is a medium-sized Neopet.
 Lutari are equally at home on land and in the water.
 They may well be native to the island that bears their name, but very little is known about this region due to its inaccessibility, so the true connection between pet and island remains unclear.
 They are excellent swimmers.

 The concept for the Lutari was drawn up and posted to the image servers well before its official release, and was originally known as the Mok.
 TNT have stated that this was always a working title and never intended to be the pet's actual name.
 The name "Lutari" itself seems to come from the scientific term lutra, meaning "otter".
 The first Lutari to be seen in Neopia proper was Mr. Chipper, the keeper of the ice-cream stall, who was released some months before the species' introduction.
 Players unaware of the concept sketches' existence wondered what he was, with some proposing a bizarrely misshapen Kyrii.